-In Educa, writing a story is the main way to document and share learning.
-When "published," stories are automatically added to the child's portfolio and immediately shared with parents.
+Stories are the main way to document and share learning in Educa.
+"Published," stories are added to the child's portfolio and shared with parents.
 Parents can then comment, parent engagement with one click!
 Other teachers can also comment.

-A story can be any kind of update, from a few words over even just a photo to a full learning story.
+A story can be any kind of update, from a few words or a photo to a full learning story.

 Starting a Story:

-2a: Then, click the orange Create Story link for the child you would like to write an individual story for.
+2a: Then, click the orange Create Story link for a child.
 (In this example, Jessie Smith)

 2b: You can also access the Create Story button on the child's Profile page.
 The orange Create Story link is in the left-hand menu.